 Artificial intelligence (AI) is integral to the future of cybersecurity both as a weapon for hackers and as a tool for experts to address vulnerabilities, detect issues, and repel attacks.
-AI’s ability to review Big Data quickly and use machine learning to analyze, update, and learn user patterns makes it an excellent tool for predicting new attacks and detecting potentially malicious behavior in real time.
-While traditional cybersecurity methods focus on protecting external defenses to repel an attack, embedded AI cybersecurity programs can strengthen internal defenses.
+AI’s ability to review Big Data quickly and use machine learning to analyse, update, and learn user patterns makes it an excellent tool for predicting new attacks and detecting potentially malicious behaviour in real time.
+While traditional cybersecurity methods focus on protecting external defences to repel an attack, embedded AI cybersecurity programmes can strengthen internal defences.

 5G and cybersecurity